denyce-ng/me/set3/readme.md

 When Python encounters the break statement, it immediately exits the loop it's currently in, regardless of the loop's condition.

-the try...except block is used to handle errors or exceptions that may occur during the execution of code When an error is gotten then:
+the try...except block is used to handle errors or exceptions that may occur during the execution of code When an error is gotten then
 eg:
 try:
-smtg smtg
-except <error name> as <variable>: #this sets variable as error message (predetermined): what you want to do if <error name> is detected
+smtg smtg (any line of code you want to execute but also want to check for any errors in except) except <error name> as <variable>: #this sets variable as error message (predetermined): what you want to do if <error name> is detected